active-elastic-job/active-elastic-job/README.md

 * send jobs to an Amazon SQS queue
 * and process requests from the SQS daemon.

 Active Elastic Job adds both missing parts.
 Furthermore you don't need to keep two separate versions of your application, one which you deploy to the web environment and one that you deploy to the worker environment.
-With this gem you can deploy the identical version of your application to both, web and worker environments, and you application is ready to send and process jobs from the queue (see also the [Caveats section](#caveats) for details on this topic).
+With this gem you can deploy the identical version of your application to both, web and worker environments, and your application is ready to send and process jobs from the queue (see also the [Caveats section](#caveats) for details on this topic).
 Deployment is kept simple and you can continue focusing on developing your application.

 ## Usage